 Since coming to William & Mary, he has offered such courses as "CHIN 100 Fashion, Media, and Chinese Consumer Culture," "CHIN 150 Brand New China," "CHIN 220: Chinese Popular Culture," "CHIN 250 Introduction to Chinese Cultural Studies," "CHIN 360: Introduction to Chinese Cinema," and "CHIN 428 Advanced Seminar in Chinese (Topic: Fake Globalization, Counterfeit China)."
 These six interdisciplinary courses fulfill the requirements of the Chinese major and university curricula.

 He has directed an honors thesis entitled "Cooperative Comrades: Contract Marriages and the Chinese LGBT Movement," which focuses on "fake" marriages between gay men and lesbians in contemporary China.
-In addition, he has supervised independent study projects such as "China Opening Up: Sex Cultures and Politics since 1978," "Copycat China," and "Artificial Intelligence, New Media, and 21st century China."
+In addition, he has supervised such independent study projects as "China Opening Up: Sex Cultures and Politics since 1978," "Copycat China," and "Artificial Intelligence, New Media, and 21st century China."
 He welcomes students' inquiry about pursuing honors thesis or independent study in the following areas: (1) The Chinese middle class and cultures; (2) U.S.-China cultural exchange; (3) consumer cultures and counterfeit cultures; (4) migrant labor issues; (5) environmental concerns; and (6) Chinese diaspora (ethnicity) and the Sinophone (language).

 Calvin Hui has organized several Chinese Major Forums to showcase his students' innovative research projects.